kovalen1618/kovalen1618/README.md

 When I'm not cooking a rice bowl, reading a sci-fi novel, or telling wonderful recruiters how perfect I am for the job then I'm spending my time learning and improving as much as I can.

-If you'd like to see what I've been up to or even need some help, here's what I've been working with:
+If you'd like to see what I've been up to or even need some help, here's what I've been working with so far:

 ### Languages
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)